siyingcheng/siyingcheng.github.io/docs/notes/appium/appium-limitations.md

 - Dependency on server: Appium requires a server to run, adding another layer of complexity to your testing environment.
 - Limited debugging capabilities: Debugging automated tests can be challenging due to the separation between the script and the app.
 - Community-driven support: While the Appium community is supportive, official support options are limited compared to commercial solutions.
-  Overall, Appium is a powerful tool for mobile app testing, but its limitations and disadvantages should be considered when choosing a test automation framework.
+  Overall, Appium is a powerful tool for mobile app testing, but its limitations and disadvantages should be considered when choosing a test Notes.

 **Here are some additional factors to consider:**